Serghei Covalciuc: Career

-After playing for half-a-season for FC Zhemchuzhina-Sochi in the Russian First Division in 2011, Covalciuc transferred to his home-city team Chornomorets Odessa in the Ukrainian Premier League on 29 August 2011.
+After playing for half-a-season for FC Zhemchuzhina-Sochi in the Russian First Division in 2011, Covalciuc transferred to his home-city team Chornomorets Odesa in the Ukrainian Premier League on 29 August 2011.

 Position

 He is a versatile player being able to play as an attacking midfielder (main position), second striker, defensive midfielder, winger, or full-back.

 International career

 Covalciuc made 41 appearances for the Moldovan senior squad, including three games in UEFA Euro 2008 qualifying.
 He also played eight games in 2006 FIFA World Cup qualification (UEFA) and was a member of 2002 edition.

 He played his last official match against Turkey on 11 October 2006 before denaturalization of his Moldovan nationality.
 In 2012, he was recalled to the national team, making a further seven appearances.